Which South Florida airport should I fly into?

+(CNN) — There are countless reasons to jet off to South Florida -- for a glam getaway in South Beach, a vacation with the kids in Fort Lauderdale, a visit to Grandma in Boca Raton or even a multigenerational, gang's-all-here cruise to the Caribbean.
+But first things first: You have to get there.
+So, which airport is the best when you travel?
 No matter which one you pick, you'll be within driving distance of the other counties.
 And, if you don't want to drive, the relatively new Brightline train (soon to be Virgin Trains USA) is an affordable alternative for traveling between Palm Beach, Fort Lauderdale and Miami.
 The exception to this easy breezy South Florida connection is Key West.
 If you're heading to Key West or one of the lower Florida Keys, it's best to fly directly into Key West International Airport as the drive from Miami can take up to four hours, much of it on a one-lane highway.
 (Though it's a lovely drive if you have time and patience with slow drivers).

 Whichever South Florida airport you choose, be aware that hurricane season runs from June 1 through November 1 and even less serious tropical storms can cause domino-effect delays into the area.